Staffordshire County Council Homes

 - Rowley Hall Training School for Girls, Rowley Park, Stafford

-- Werrington School for Boys, Werrington, Stoke on Trent
+- Stafford County Industrial School for Boys, Werrington, Stoke-on-Trent

 - Glascote, Tamworth